burmilla/burmilla.github.io/content/docs/installation/server/raspberry-pi.md

+---
+bookToc: false
+---
 # Raspberry Pi

 BurmillaOS releases include a Raspberry Pi image that can be found on our [releases page](https://github.com/burmilla/os/releases).
 The official Raspberry Pi documentation contains instructions on how to [install operating system images](https://www.raspberrypi.org/documentation/installation/installing-images/).

-When installing, there is no ability to pass in a [cloud-config](/configuration/#cloud-config).
+When installing, there is no ability to pass in a [cloud-config](/docs/configuration/base/#cloud-config).
 You will need to boot up, change the configuration and then reboot to apply those changes.

 Currently, only Raspberry Pi 3 is tested and known to work.

 > **Note:** It is not necessary to run `ros install` after installing BurmillaOS to an SD card.

-### Using the entire SD Card
+## Using the entire SD Card

 BurmillaOS does not currently expand the root partition to fill the remainder of the SD card automatically.
 Instead, the following workaround can be used to store Docker containers on a larger partition that fills the remainder.